Call Now

 Certain activities or positions can trigger or worsen spinal stenosis symptoms.
 Prolonged standing or walking, leaning backward, or even just sitting for extended periods can intensify the discomfort.

-Seeking Relief and Treatment
+Seeking Relief and Treatment for Spinal Stenosis

 If you suspect spinal stenosis or experience any of the symptoms mentioned, seeking medical advice is crucial.
 Your healthcare provider can conduct a thorough evaluation, including physical exams and diagnostic tests like MRI or X-rays.
 Treatment options may range from conservative approaches such as non-surgical spinal decompression, physical therapy, pain management, and chiropractic care to more advanced interventions like surgery in severe cases.